mizzioisf/openhospital-client/README.md

 - run **oh.bat**
 - to see available options, run **.\oh.bat -h**

+# Running POH - Quickstart - full distro

+(see poh downloads on sourceforce for full release packages)

+- unzip the package in any directory
+- browse to the directory
+- on Linux, start POH by running **./oh.sh**
+- on Windows, start POH by double clicking on the **oh.bat** batch file

 **on Windows, to manually run oh.ps1 (powershell script):**

 - right-click on **oh.ps1** -> Properties -> General -> Security